FunkyNoodles/EclipsingBinariesLightCurveGenerator/README.md

 	It should be a sliced dodecahedron-like structure.

 	Browse button does not work for MAC OSX
-	Program will not load input boxes correctly on laptops with small screens (should be fixed, but I do not have a mac to test this on...)

 	If you find a bug, or have questions, please email andrewmzhang12345@gmail.com or nickasds@hotmail.com